Azrak-Hamway

+Azrak-Hamway International, Inc. (AHI) was a New York toy company founded in 1964 that initially offered inexpensive novelty-type toy items.

+History

-Azrak-Hamway International, Inc. (AHI), was a New York toy company founded in 1964 that initially offered inexpensive novelty-type toy items.
-In 1974 Azrak-Hamway acquired the Remco Toy name and produced toys of more substance under the Remco brand, including several popular culture licensed items like Universal Monsters, Space 1999, Batman, Marvel Super Heroes and other TV Tie-in products.
-Azrak-Hamway created the Child Guidance division in 1994 in an effort to produce child learning toys.
-In 1997 Jakks Pacific acquired Child Guidance and Remco from Azrak-Hamway International.
-Many of the inexpensive items offered by Azrak-Hamway were licensed products that featured climbing, hanging, or parachuting figures sold on simple bubble cards.
+In 1974, Azrak-Hamway acquired the Remco toy name and produced toys of more substance under the Remco brand, including several popular culture licensed items such as Universal Monsters, Space: 1999, Batman, Marvel Super Heroes, and other TV tie-in products.
+In 1994, Azrak-Hamway began marketing a line of child learning toys under the Child Guidance name; Child Guidance was an older toy brand, dating to the 1950s, that had previously belonged to several other companies before its use had lapsed in the mid-1980s.
+In 1997, Jakks Pacific acquired the Child Guidance and Remco brands from Azrak-Hamway.